 Personal data is any information relating to an identified or identifiable living person.
 When collecting and using personal data, our policy is to be transparent about why and how we process personal data.

-What we collect
+What data do we collect

 We may collect the following information:

-- contact information including email address.
+- contact information (including postal and email address).

 - other information relevant to customer surveys and/or offers.